Button to scroll to the top of the page.

 If you step outside on a warm sunny day, chances are you might see pollinators, such as bees.
 In their journey to collect nectar and pollen, native bees often transfer pollen within and between plants, playing a key role in plant sexual reproduction.

-What is their Impact?
+What is Their Impact?

 By facilitating plant reproduction, bees play a critical role in terrestrial ecosystems.
-As a result of pollination, plants produce seed and continue their plant life cycle.
+As a result of pollination, plants produce seeds and continue their plant life cycle.
 Plant reproduction contributes to food sources for many other animal species.
 More than 80% of flowering plant species and approximately 60% of all crop species depend to some extent on animals, like native bees, for pollination.

 Several things negatively affect bee populations, including loss of habitat, diseases, climate change and pesticides.